entropicalabs/openqaoa/docs/source/openqaoa_core/workflows.rst

 Workflows
 =================================

 Workflows are a simple reference API to build complex quantum optimisations problems.
-Currently, it supports creations of `QAOA` and `Recursive QAOA` workflows.
+Currently, it supports creations of `QAOA`, `Recursive QAOA`, `Fermionic QAOA` workflows.

 Workflows are designed to aid the user to focus on the optimisation problem, while delegating the construction and the execution of the specific algorithm to `OpenQAOA`